| From the speech of Dr. Lee Edwards, Chairman of

 both the Chinese communists and Russian communists say “you are

+doing the wrong thing”, we must be doing the right thing.[Applauds].
 And now the next thing we should be doing is to create, what we

 called the global virtual museum on communism, on